 Not only is the rush of the water therapeutic, but it also helps keep your pool clean!
 The constantly moving water introduces oxygen to your main pool, which cools down the temperature and keeps the water moving.
-Constantly moving water will help your chemicals spread evenly around the pool and keep water flowing through your filtration system, which helps keeps your water crystal clear.
+Good water circulation will help your chemicals spread evenly around the pool and keep water flowing through your filtration system, which helps keep your water crystal clear.

-The only noteworthy watch outs for spillovers is potential mold and cost.
+The only noteworthy watch-outs for spillovers are potential mold and cost.
 Especially if you’re using natural stone around your spa, mold can accumulate in the cracks and crevices, so just make sure to clean them regularly.
 It will typically cost extra to install a spillover in the pool, so make sure you get a quote from your pool builder.

 Okay, enough of that.
 Let’s get into the fun part: design inspiration.